Rafael Obrador

-Rafael Obrador Burguera (born 24 February 2004) is a Spanish professional footballer who plays as a left-back for Primeira Liga club Benfica.
+Rafael "Rafa" Obrador Burguera (born 24 February 2004) is a Spanish professional footballer who plays as a left-back for Serie A club Sassuolo, on loan from Primeira Liga club Benfica.

 Club career

 Mallorca

-Born in Campos, Mallorca, Balearic Islands, Obrador began playing football at the youth academy of CE Campos at the age of four, and joined RCD Mallorca's youth setup in 2014, aged ten.
+Born in Campos, Mallorca, Balearic Islands, Obrador began playing football at the youth academy of local side Campos at the age of four, and joined Mallorca's youth setup in 2014, aged ten.
 On 10 October 2019, while still a youth, he signed his first professional contract, agreeing to a deal until 2024.

-On 19 July 2020, before even having appeared with the reserves, Obrador made his first team – and La Liga – debut for the Bermellones, coming on as a late substitute for Iddrisu Baba in a 2–2 away draw against CA Osasuna, as his side was already relegated.
+On 19 July 2020, before even having appeared with the reserves, Obrador made his first team – and La Liga – debut for the Bermellones, coming on as a late substitute for Iddrisu Baba in a 2–2 away draw against Osasuna, as his side was already relegated.

 Real Madrid

 On 5 October 2020, Obrador moved to Real Madrid and returned to youth football.
 He finished his formation in 2022, being promoted to reserve team Real Madrid Castilla ahead of the 2022–23 season.

 Obrador immediately became a starter for Raúl's side, as Castilla narrowly missed out promotion.